joachimpoutaraud/low-level-descriptors/README.md

-# Extract audio features for machine learning applications
+# Audio low-level descriptors (LLDs)

-This module encapsulates multiple audio feature extractors into a streamlined and modular implementation.
+This module encapsulates multiple audio low-level descriptors into a streamlined and modular implementation.

 ## Prerequisites